sachin2712/finance/README.md

         /public_html/bank

-step 3: use terminal to connect to server using SSH Connect
+step 3: Use terminal to connect to server using SSH Connect

 ssh etech@144.76.34.244 -p 4444 -i  {path to pricegenie-fashioniq-key.ppk }